-The federal historic tax credits (HTCs) apply specifically to preserving income-producing historic properties and have generated billions of dollars in historic preservation activity since the credit’s inception in 1976.
-In addition, many states have HTC programs that are commonly 20-25 percent of the eligible expenditures.
+The federal Historic Tax Credits (HTCs) apply specifically to preserving income-producing historic properties and have generated billions of dollars in historic preservation activity since the credit’s inception in 1976.
+In addition, many states have HTC programs that are commonly 20%-25% of the eligible expenditures.

 HTCs come with a magnitude of financial and construction requirements that developers, owners, investors and lenders need to plan for appropriately to take advantage of the credits.